csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Schema integration is not simply straightforward translation between data- definition languages.
 The same attribute names may appear in different local databases but with different meanings.
 The data types used in one system may not be supported by other systems, and translation between types may not be simple.
 Even for identical data types, problems may arise from the physical representation of data: One system may use 8-bit ASCII, another 16-bit Unicode, and yet another EBCDIC; floating-point representations may differ; integers may be represented in _big-endian_ or _little-endian_ form.
 At the semantic level, an integer value for length may be inches in one system and millimeters in another, thus creating an awkward situation in which equality of integers is only an approximate notion (as is always the case for floating-point numbers).
 The same name may appear in different languages in different systems.
 For example, a system based in the United States may refer to the city “Cologne,” whereas one in Germany refers to it as “Köln.”

-All these seemingly minor distinctions must be properly recorded in the com- mon global conceptual schema.
+All these seemingly minor distinctions must be properly recorded in the common global conceptual schema.
 Translation functions must be provided.
 Indices must be annotated for system-dependent behavior (for example, the sort order of nonalphanumeric characters is not the same in ASCII as in EBCDIC).
 As we noted earlier, the alternative of converting each database to a common format may not be feasible without obsoleting existing application programs.

 ### 19.8.2 Query Processing